syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/Events.md

 ---
 layout: post
 title: Events in Syncfusion RadialMenu control for Xamarin.iOS
-description: Learn how to perform events like navigating, opening, navigated, opened, center button tapped and when the center button back has been tapped in Syncfusion RadialMenu
+description: Learn how to perform events like navigating, opening, navigated, opened, center button tapped and when the center button back has been tapped in SfRadialMenu
 platform: Xamarin.iOS
 control: SfRadialMenu
 documentation: ug